Codecademy/docs/content/uiux/concepts/user-story/user-story.md

 Generally, a user story is formatted as follows:  As a [type of user], I [want to], [so that].

 ## Components and Examples

 Effective user stories use clear terms to outline the who, what, and why of an interaction between a user and a product or system.
 The process begins with identifying an individual user or user group (who).
 Secondly, a specific action the user expects to complete is detailed (what).
 Finally, the desired outcome of the interaction is stated (why).

-“As a student (who), I want to search for available courses by subject (what), so that I can create an effective study plan (why).”
+“As a student (who), I want to find available books by subject (what), so that I can study in an effective manner (why).”

 “As an online shopper (who), I want to filter items by sale price (what), so that I can save money (why).”

-“As a subscriber to a news website (who), I want a way to personalize my feed according to my local area (what), so that I can find news most relevant to me (why).”
+“As a subscriber to an entertainment platform (who), I want to search for shows by genre (what), so that I can watch what excites me (why).”

 ## Benefits of User Stories